junxit/us-congress-bills-112/metadata.md

 - 2012-05-18 — The title of the measure was amended.
 Agreed to without objection.
 - 2012-05-18 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
 - 2012-05-18 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2012-06-19 — Received in the Senate and Read twice and referred to the Committee on Armed Services.